 All tape drives fail; it's only a matter of "when," not "if."
-So if being able to get back up and running again in the event of a data-erasing disaster is important, then you need to know about our RiverWatch Cloud Backup.
+So if being able to get back up and running again in the event of a data-erasing disaster is important, then you need to know about our Rapid Recovery Service.

-This fool-proof backup service does more than just keep a copy of your files-it provides "near continuous data protection" and enables near-instant disaster recovery because it takes a snapshot of your entire network throughout the day, giving you the confidence we could have you back up and running again within HOURS, not days or weeks...
+This fool-proof backup service does more than just keep a copy of your files-it provides "continuous data protection" and enables near-instant disaster recovery because it takes a snapshot of your entire network throughout the day, giving you the confidence we could have you back up and running again within HOURS, not days or weeks.

 Want to know if your data is REALLY secure and being backed up properly?
-Call us for a FREE Data Backup and Disaster Recovery Audit Call us at (732) 391-4771.
+Call us for a FREE Data Backup and Disaster Recovery Audit Call us at 864-599-8678 or go online to www.suisc.com particularly older models.